 - Recommended second-line treatment options are as follows: opioids, SNRIs, tramadol

 - Third-line options include opioids, bupropion, and N-methyl-D-aspartate antagonists.

-- In patients with small fiber neuropathy where the cause is unknown, the doctor must recommend the treatment options based on safety, efficacy in other neuropathic conditions, tolerability, drug interactions, and cost.
+- For patients with small fiber neuropathy whose cause is unknown, the physician must recommend treatment options based on safety, efficacy in other neuropathic conditions, tolerability, drug interactions, and cost.

 - Non-pharmacological treatment options:

-Non-pharmacological options are also necessary in order to treat small fiber neuropathy symptoms.
+Non-pharmacologic options are also needed to treat the symptoms of small fiber neuropathy.
 Options may include:

 - Cool or warm soaks, soft socks, and foot tents

 - Exercise: Exercise is an excellent treatment option because it can preserve nerve function and nerve regeneration.
 Here are some exercise techniques you can do:

 - Aerobic exercises: These exercises help you breathe deeply, increase blood flow, and release endorphins, which act as natural painkillers.